 - Europe & Americas

 Comparison of service modes

 The Serverless mode supports most features of the elastic storage mode.
-The following table describes the differences between the two service modes.
+The following table describes the differences between these two service modes.

 |Category||Feature||Elastic storage mode||Serverless mode|

 |Logon to databases by using Data Management (DMS)||Supported||Supported|

 |Account management||Account creation||Supported||Supported|